mrtaalebi/sponius/README.md

   * `./install.sh`

 # ToDo
-  * The lyric finding algorithm is very simple and can be improved
+  * The lyrics finding algorithm is very simple and can be improved
   * Logging and incident reporting
   * Lyrics can be printed in color
   * Add option for cli lyrics search